weideng1/zdm-scenario-katapod/step7.md

     https://api.astra.datastax.com/v2/databases/${ASTRA_DB_ID}/migrations/${MIGRATION_ID} \
     | jq -r '"\(.status)\n\(.progressInfo)"'
 ```

+Initially you will see status showing "ReceivingFiles", and after a couple of minutes, it should start showing `ImportStarting`, and then additional progress information.
+The total runtime will be 6 minutes.

 The final status for a successful migration is `MigrationDone`.

 Once the Sideloader process has completed, you will see that now _all_ rows are